 Please note: a vehicle access crossing application is for the purpose of gaining legal approval for an access onto the highway but the actual works required to construct the crossing must be approved prior under a Temporary Excavations (Permit to Dig) approval.

 How to apply

 Complete the online application form Or complete the Vehicle Access Crossing Application Form (1.92 MB)- contained within the Vehicle Access Crossing Information Pack

 Initial receipt of application made within 5 working days.
 We aim to process within 15 clear working days (for licence only, this does not include 'Permit to Dig' process time)

 £102 which is non-refundable and payable on application

 Further information and guidance

-For further information and guidance please contact the Network Management Team for advice.
+For further information and guidance please contact the Network Management Team for advice on 0300 111 8000.